LaurentClaessens/lora/README.md

 ### My solution

 For the example, let's say I'm making a backup on January 12, 2017 at 09h23 in the directory `/mnt/backup`.
 This is typically the mount point of an external encrypted disk.
-Lora will use (and eventually create) the tree following directories :
+Lora will use (and eventually create) the three following directories :
 ```bash
 /mnt/backup/bakatot
 /mnt/backup/bakapurge/2017-January-12/09h23/modified